telerik/kendo-ui-core/docs/aspnet-mvc/helpers/datepicker/how-to/masked-date-picker-grid.md

 ---
-title: Create masking functionality for the Date Picker widget
+title: Create a Masked DatePicker
 page_title: Create masking functionality for the Date Picker widget
 description: Create masking functionality for the Date Picker widget
 ---

-# Kendo UI Masked DatePicker
+# Create a Masked DatePicker

 The following example demonstrates how to add a mask to the Kendo UI DatePicker via a custom Kendo UI widget.